How to prepare your architecture design for wind and microclimate simulations.

 Done.
 There is nothing more to it.
 Send us the files and we’ll do the rest.

-Simply use your usual, favourite 3D design software, there is no need for licenses, additional proprietory software, training courses etc. In fact, if you prefer us to prepare the model for you, just let us know!
+Simply use your usual, favorite 3D design software - there is no need for licenses, additional proprietary software, training courses, etc. In fact, if you would prefer us to prepare the model for you, just let us know!

 Depending on the type of simulation (e.g. microclimate), you will receive your results between one and five days after submission in most cases.
-In additon to your report, we are happy to provide 3D-results either in our in-house viewer or for importing into your design software.
+In addition to your report, we are happy to provide 3D-results, either in our in-house viewer or for importing into your design software.

 What to provide

-We distinguish three different basic mesh layers for most simulations for the build environment / architecture:
+We distinguish between three different basic mesh layers for most simulations for the build environment / architecture: